ramanagali/Interview_Guide/Cloud_DevOps_Interview_Questions.md

 ### AWS Architect
 * How you Host DB if DB has to be in the region where AWS/AZURE not avail
 * Diff between Stateful and Stateless firewalls ?
-* Cloud Formation circular dependency issue
+* Cloud Formation, how you will solve circular dependency issue ?
+* How you will setup to find uptime in AWS?
-* How to monitor a website in AWS
+* How to monitor a website in AWS ?
-* How to maintain AutoScalingGroup old instance logs
+* How to maintain AutoScalingGroup old instance logs ?
-* Explain DNS resolution in Route53?
+* Explain DNS resolution in Route53 ?
-* Data security point of view what are options you will choose in AWS
+* Data security point of view what are options you will choose in AWS ?

 ### GCP
 * Authentication mechanism in GCP ?